tasosstot/SpaceXshooter/README.md

 # Space Adventure Game

-This game involves progressing through various space-themed levels, each with increasing difficulty.
+This game is a serious game developed as part of my MSc program.
+It involves progressing through various space-themed levels, each with increasing difficulty.

 ## Game Overview